 Requirements for Designees Who Have Left Regulation or Retired

 An application for change in membership must be submitted and approved for any change in membership status.
-Designees that have left regulation must meet 50% of the CRE credit hour requirement for 2012 and prior for annual requirements.
-Effective January 1, 2013, all designees including those who have left regulation will be required to earn the minimum annual 20 CRE hours.
-Effective January 1, 2014, all designees, including those who have left regulation, will be required to earn 120 CRE hours every triennial period.
+All designees, including those who have left regulation, will be required to earn 120 CRE hours every triennial period.
 Retired status designees who are not gainfully employed directly or indirectly in regulation may continue to use their designation without meeting any CRE requirements.
-Forms with instructions for inactive or retiring members are at the "Forms" link at the top of this website.
+Forms with instructions for inactive or retiring members are at the "Forms" link at the top of this website (under "Resources").